Orbital Linearization of Smooth Completely Integrable Vector Fields: The case of dimension 2

-\begin{remark} Two-dimensional elliptic-like vector fields, i.e. those vector fields whose orbits near a singular point are closed, are also called \emph{centers} in the literature.
-There is a recent interesting theorem of Maksymenko \cite{Maksymenko-Symmetries2010} about the orbital linearization of the center, without the assumption on the existence of a first integral, but with an assumption on the periods of the periodic orbits.
+\begin{Remark} Two-dimensional elliptic-like vector f\/ields, i.e., those vector f\/ields whose orbits near a singular point are closed, are also called \emph{centers} in the literature.
+There is a recent interesting theorem of Maksymenko~\cite{Maksymenko-Symmetries2010} about the orbital linearization of the center, without the assumption on the existence of a f\/irst integral, but with an assumption on the periods of the periodic orbits.
 Maksymenko's theorem is similar to and a bit stronger than the elliptic case of Theorem \ref{thm:2Dsmoothlinearization} because his assumptions are weaker, and the conclusions are the same.
-His proof is also based on the formal normalization and the blowing-up method. \end{remark}
+His proof is also based on the formal normalization and the blowing-up method. \end{Remark}

-\begin{remark} Some of the arguments of the proof of Theorem \ref{thm:2Dsmoothlinearization} are still valid in the $n$-dimensional case where 0 is an eigenvalue with multiplicity $k \geq 1.$ In particular, one can still show that, even without condition iii) of Theorem \ref{thm:SmoothLinearization}, the local singular locus of $X$ is still a smooth $k$-dimensional manifold.
-However, it is more difficult to show that there is still a local regular invariant $(n-k)$-dimensional foliation.
-If one can show the existence of this regular regular invariant foliation, then one can drop condition iii) from the statement of Theorem \ref{thm:SmoothLinearization} because it is a consequence of the first two conditions.
-Maybe it is possible to use the techniques of Belitskii-Kopanskii \cite{BK-Equivariant2002} together with a kind of desingularization of the first integrals in order to show the existence of an invariant regular foliation, but we don't have a proof so far. \end{remark}
+\begin{Remark} Some of the arguments of the proof of Theorem \ref{thm:2Dsmoothlinearization} are still valid in the $n$-dimensional case where 0 is an eigenvalue with multiplicity $k \geq 1$.
+In particular, one can still show that, even without condition iii) of Theorem \ref{thm:SmoothLinearization}, the local singular locus of $X$ is still a~smooth $k$-dimensional manifold.
+However, it is more dif\/f\/icult to show that there is still a local regular invariant $(n-k)$-dimensional foliation.
+If one can show the existence of this regular invariant foliation, then one can drop condition iii) from the statement of Theorem \ref{thm:SmoothLinearization} because it is a consequence of the f\/irst two conditions.
+Maybe it is possible to use the techniques of Belitskii--Kopanskii \cite{BK-Equivariant2002} together with a kind of desingularization of the f\/irst integrals in order to show the existence of an invariant regular foliation, but we don't have a proof so far. \end{Remark}

+\begin{Remark} As pointed out by a referee of this paper, there is a less elementary but more dynamical proof of Theorem \ref{thm:2Dsmoothlinearization} which uses a $C^r$-central manifold of $X$, where $r$ can be arbitrarily large. \end{Remark}